dipterix/restbatch/README.md

 ### 2.5 Resume a task

-If a server is killed, all unfinished tasks will be cancelled.
+If a server is killed, all unfinished tasks will be canceled.
 The tasks can be resumed without re-run everything.
 This requires to submit with flag `pack=FALSE` and `force=TRUE`:

 ```r
 task$submit(pack=FALSE, force=TRUE)